ga-wdi-pvd/websockets-node/readme.md

 <script src="https://ajax.googleapis.com/ajax/libs/angularjs/1.5.6/angular.min.js"></script>
  <script src="https://ajax.googleapis.com/ajax/libs/angularjs/1.5.6/angular-resource.min.js"></script>
 ```

+##### In this step, you do not need to do anything with resource, until you implement data persistence.

 - Define an your angular app's initial module
 - Define a new controller
 - Use `socket.on` to listen for any new message, when a new message arrives, pass the data to the view